Thinking maps in primary school – How to use them to update your reading comprehension lessons

 The completed maps were used to initiate discussion in a guided reading session with the teacher.
 The children then shared these thoughts.

 Debbie and Carla noted that there was far less teacher talk than usual.
-That rather than being fed a series of predetermined questions, the children were able to reflect more on their own responses and to make connections both with their own experiences, and with other texts.
+Rather than being fed a series of predetermined questions, the children were able to reflect more on their own responses and to make connections both with their own experiences, and with other texts.

 The children listened attentively to each other’s ideas and raised their own questions as they were confronted with different ways of thinking about the text.